novaku/indoquran-api/README.md

 Welcome to the IndoQuran API project.
 This API provides access to Quranic content, including search functionality, surah listings, and detailed ayah information.

+**Design Principle:** This codebase is developed following the [SOLID principles](https://en.wikipedia.org/wiki/SOLID), a set of best practices for object-oriented design that improve maintainability, scalability, and testability.
+Learn more about SOLID here: [SOLID (object-oriented design)](https://en.wikipedia.org/wiki/SOLID).

 ## Features

 - Search Quranic content with pagination and filtering